-Make sure that most of your classes are delivered in person (select Asections or E-, S- sections in your class schedule).
+Make sure that most of your classes are delivered in person (select Asections or E-, S-, W- sections in your class schedule).
 International students must take more than 50% of their classes in person.

-Hyflex (H-) and Blended (BL-) delivery sections are equivalent to online studies for immigration compliance purposes.
+Hyflex (H-) and Blended (BL-) delivery sections are equivalent to online studies for immigration compliance purposes and thus must constitute less than half of your class enrolment per term.

 If, for some extenuating circumstances beyond your control, you are unable to continue full-time studies, you may request an authorized leave of absence for a maximum duration of one academic term (not more than 150 days) while preserving your seat in the program and remaining compliant with immigration regulations.
-Working or studying elsewhere won't be permitted during an authorized leave.
+Working is not permitted during an authorized leave.